Basic Instructions by Scott Meyer for May 22, 2013

 6. Missing large

-infiniterealities almost 11 years ago
+infiniterealities over 11 years ago

 Huh.
 I’ve been working in public education for about fifteen years.
 I’ve only used this method in a class if I was training students, for example how to use new software.
 I would never use it for any deeper learning.
 Every teacher I’ve known has done likewise.
 And while our public education system is based on an outdated model, it is gradually moving to a better, more personalized model.
 For more information, read Inevitable: Mass Customized Learning, by Schwahn and McGarvey.